simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 * In :numref:`code-adapter-handling-incoming` you can see the example code for handling incoming messages from our Corundum Verilator Adapter.

+  - The main simulation loop polls the incoming queue for each channel.
-  - You can see that in this Adapter two poll functions (``poll_h2d``, ``poll_n2d``) defined.
+  - You can see that in this Adapter two poll functions (``poll_h2d``, ``poll_n2d``) are used.
 One to handle messages coming from the host interface and another to handle message received on the ethernet interface.
   - Each of these function triggers different actions in the simulator (in this case Verilator) depending on the Message Type they receive from their respective interface.
 An example of how this might be handled is shown in the ``h2d_read`` function that will read the received message and triggers the mmio read by interacting with Verilators top level module.